Angina is another word for heart-related chest pain. You may also feel pain in other parts of your body, such as:

-You doctor will perform a physical examination that includes checking your blood pressure.
-He or she may use other tests to confirm unstable angina.
+You doctor will perform a physical exam that includes checking your blood pressure.
+They may use other tests to confirm unstable angina.

-- blood tests: to check for cardiac biomarkers (troponin) and enzymes creatine kinase (CK) that leak from your heart muscle if it has been damaged
+- blood tests to check for cardiac biomarkers (troponin) and enzymes creatine kinase (CK) that leak from your heart muscle if it has been damaged.

-- ECG: allows your doctor to see patterns in your heartbeats that indicate reduced blood flow
+- electrocardiogram to see patterns in your heartbeats that indicate reduced blood flow

-- echocardiography: uses sound waves to produce images of your heart that your doctor can check for angina-related problems
+- echocardiography to produce images of your heart that your doctor can check for angina-related problems

-Because coronary angiography helps your physician visualize any artery narrowing and blockages, it is one of the most common tests used to diagnose unstable angina.
+Because coronary angiography helps your doctor visualize any artery narrowing and blockages, it’s one of the most common tests to diagnose unstable angina.

-Your doctor may use other medications to reduce angina symptoms, including those to reduce blood pressure, cholesterol, anxiety, or arrhythmias.
+Your doctor may use other medications to reduce angina symptoms, including those that reduce:

-If you have a blockage or severe narrowing in an artery, your physician may recommend more invasive procedures.
-These include angioplasty, where a physician opens up an artery that was previously blocked.
-Your physician also may insert a small tube known as a stent to keep your artery open.
+If you have a blockage or severe narrowing in an artery, your doctor may recommend more invasive procedures.
+These include angioplasty, where they open up an artery that was previously blocked.
+Your doctor also may insert a small tube known as a stent to keep your artery open.

-In severe instances, you may require heart bypass surgery, which reroutes blood flow away from a blocked artery to help improve blood flow to your heart.
+In severe instances, you may need heart bypass surgery, which reroutes blood flow away from a blocked artery to help improve blood flow to your heart.